Tritlo/writ-plugin/README.md

 -- By giving the kind Label a Collapsible instance, we allow L ~ H and H ~ L, -- but you have to give the user an explanation in the error message. type instance Collapsible Label =
     TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")

+-- You can also give the kind the more limited Equivable instance, which only -- allows equiality between two of the types, in one direction.
+I.e. this would -- allow L ~ H, but not H ~ L. Useful for when you only want some members of a -- kind to be equivalent, but not others. type instance Equivable Label L H =
+    TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")

 -- Giving the constraint (Less H L) an ignoreable instance simply means that